 - description of his or her financial hardship;

 - information and evidence concerning assets (savings/checking, IRAs, real estate, property, stocks, bonds, annuities, etc.) of the applicant, including type and value;

 - information and evidence concerning liabilities and expenses of the applicant, including but not limited to, rent, mortgage, child support, child care or elder care expenses, medical bills, commuting costs, tuition costs, monthly payments on lawful debts, etc.

 Note: Where the applicant cannot provide evidence of his or her income, he or she will need to provide USCIS with a description of his or her hardship and why he or she cannot provide any evidence in support of his or her income.

-If you have questions about how to file USCIS Fee Waiver Request or apply for a visa fee waiver, consult a VisaPro immigration attorney.
-We will be happy to guide you through the process request for fee waiver uscis.
+If you have questions about how to file a USCIS Fee Waiver Request or apply for a visa fee waiver, consult a VisaPro immigration attorney.
+We will be happy to answer your questions.

 What VisaPro Customers Are Saying